A 1,600-mile ode to monuments, valleys, canyons and wide-open spaces

 “Standing there, gaping at this monstrous and inhumane spectacle of rock and cloud and sky and space, I feel a ridiculous greed and possessiveness come over me,” he writes of Utah’s Arches National Park in his autobiographical book Desert Solitaire (1968).
 “I want to know it all, possess it all, embrace the entire scene intimately, deeply, totally.”

-His description so aptly describes the world’s fascination with this landscape and the reason we wanted to share the wonder of American’s Southwest with our boys.
+His description so aptly describes the world’s fascination with this landscape and the reason we wanted to share the wonder of America’s Southwest with our boys.
 From our home near Denver toward Arizona’s Monument Valley and Grand Canyon National Park, to Moab, Utah, the gateway to Arches and Canyonlands National Parks, we aimed in one week to “embrace the entire scene.”

 Here are the highlights from our March 2018 Spring Break road trip.